ServiceNow/Fast-LLM/docs/developers/style-guide.md

 ## 🗑️ Misc

+* Please add descriptions and comments as needed, especially for parts that would otherwise be difficult to understand.
 * Use `pathlib` rather than `os.path`.
-* The minimum python version is 3.12, and we encourage the use of modern python features when beneficial.
+* We encourage the use of modern python features when beneficial, up to the minimum python version (3.12).